-- Have students submit their papers in bCourses and do a Turnitin originality check before they turn in their final draft that you will read and grade.
+- Have students submit their papers in bCourses and do a Turnitin Originality Check before they turn in their final draft that you will read and grade.
 The Turnitin tool can help them double-check whether they have inadvertently incorporated the ideas of other writers without proper attribution.
 Announce that you will also use the Originality Check on the final draft of their papers.
-See Turnitin Instructors Getting Started on the Educational Technology Services’ website for detailed information.
+See Turnitin Instructors Getting Started on the Digital Learning Services’ website for detailed information.

 - Show your students what good writing in your discipline looks like.
 Discuss with them features such as mandatory or standard sections of a paper, what each section is supposed to accomplish within the paper, and ways a good paper uses and credits other writers’ material.